FPGAwars/icestudio/source/userguide.rst

 .. note::

   A collection is composed by **blocks** and **examples** sorted by categories (directories).
 The **package.json** file is required and contains information about the collection.
 The **locale** directory is optional and contains the translations for the blocks and examples.
-A collection must have the following structure:
+A collection has the following structure:

   .. code::

     Collection/
+    ├── blocks/
+    ├── examples/
-    ├── blocks
+    ├── locale/
-    ├── examples
+    ├── LICENSE
-    ├── locale
+    ├── package.json
-    └── package.json
+    └── README.md

   A ZIP file of collections contains one or more *Collection directories* at the main level.
 A collection can be selected in **Select > Collections**.

-  More information in the `Default collection <https://github.com/FPGAwars/icestudio/tree/develop/app/resources/collection>`_.
+  More information in the `Default collection <https://github.com/FPGAwars/collection-default>`_.

 .. hint::